-The BIA, in collaboration with Broadmoor resident Dr. Jelagat Cheruiyot of Tulane University, is maintaining the Broadmoor Food Forest, Broadmoor Food Pantry, and the Broadmoor Rain Garden in our community.
+The BIA, in collaboration with Broadmoor resident Dr. Jelagat Cheruiyot of Tulane University and her Urban Agroecology and Sustainability in New Orleans and service learning course students and interns, is maintaining the Broadmoor Food Forest, Broadmoor Food Pantry, and the Broadmoor Rain Garden in our community.
 Each of these Broadmoor Gardens is an accessible, equitable, and safe place for residents to gather.
 We envision each garden to serve as community hubs that support the BIA's efforts to improve the quality of life for all residents.
 We encourage all Broadmoorians to stop by and engage with each green space as an individual or group.

-Broadmoor Rain Garden (3601 General Taylor St, New Orleans, LA, 70125): Join our flood mitigation efforts here, this garden has water-loving plants and two bioswales.
+We've created our local solution for flood mitigation in our low-lying neighborhood.
+This garden has water-loving plants and two bioswales.
 The Broadmoor Rain Garden has the distinct purpose of capturing rainwater that falls on the site plus additional street runoff to help reduce localized flooding and improve water quality.